 That’s another benefit of hiring a third party to handle submissions – some services will clean up incorrect information scattered around the internet.
 The business’ ranking and visibility will benefit as a result.
 It’s imperative to understand how the listing management partner you choose handles the citation cleanup process.

 How Can a Business Decide Which Submission Is Right?

 Deciding how to submit to local business directories can be a complicated decision for a small business owner.
-Start with the most important sources first, such as Google My Business, Bing and Yelp.
+Start with the most important sources first, such as Google Business Profile, Bing and Yelp.
 Then, as the budget increases, expand out by using a service.